Table of Contents

 - 14.0.7 What system is best for me?

 - 14.0.8 Will I need an electricity source?

-The best under sink water filters may be tailored for the removal of an array of contaminants from the water, including:
+The best under sink water filter is designed for the removal of an array of contaminants from the water, including:

 - Chlorine and chloramines, taste and odor – using an activated carbon filter